Blog / Research

 - Usability Testing: Observing users interact with a product or prototype to identify friction points and improve design.

 - Desk Research: Analyzing existing data sources such as market reports, competitor analysis, and internal analytics.
+Also called secondary research—you reuse data someone else already collected.

 Each method has strengths and weaknesses.
 The key is matching the method to the decision question.
+To make that concrete, here is how the three families of research compare on the dimensions that actually drive a choice.

 Matching Research Methods to Decision Questions